w-h-a/ls180/relational-models.md

 Let's not forget about the _relationship_ classes.
 In our example, the develops class and the funds class are the elements of **R**.
 The _develops_ class is an abstract object that is the extension of the concrete relation of _being an employee that develops a product at our tech company_.
 You may accordingly think of it as the set of all such employee-product pairs at our tech company.
 We may say similar things about the funds class (and the corresponding relation of _being a product that funds a business-unit at our tech company_).

 _Second_, our schema is a _relational_ schema because it contains a database schema!
 In particular, the database schema contains a relation schema for each class.
-Each relation schema defines the set of attributes for the class.
-The relation schema itself is a (finitary) relation:
+Each relation schema specifies the set of attributes for the class.
+In other words, the relation schema _S_ yields a (finitary) relation:

 > S({set of identifiers}, {set of data types}, {set of sets of constraints})

 What's going on here?
-Primarily, _S_ takes a particular set of identifiers and a particular set of data types (e.g., `varchar(50)`, `boolean`, `decimal(8, 2))` as input.
-But _S_ also takes a particular set of sets of constraints (e.g., {`unique`}, {`unique`, `not null`}, {`primary key`}) as input as well. _S_ yields a proper subset of the Cartesian product over the input sets.
-So, for example, a relation schema for _product_ is a proper subset of all ordered triples of:
+Over a particular set of identifiers, a particular set of data types (e.g., `varchar(50)`, `boolean`, `decimal(8, 2))`, and a particular set of sets of constraints (e.g., {`unique`}, {`unique`, `not null`}, {`primary key`}), _S_ yields a proper subset of the Cartesian product over those three sets (i.e., a finitary relation).
+So, for example, a relation schema for _product_ yields a proper subset of all ordered triples of:

 > ({`id`, `name`, `market_success`}, {`integer`, `boolean`, `varchar(20)`, ...}, {{`unique`}, {`unique`, `not null`}, ..., {`primary key`}, ...})

-_That_ relation schema or proper subset of all ordered triples is:
+_That_ proper subset of all ordered triples is:

 > P({`id`, `name`, `market_success`}, {`integer`, `boolean`, `varchar(20)`, ...}, {{`unique`}, {`unique`, `not null`}, ..., {`primary key`}, ...})

 Each such ordered triple in the above set is an attribute of _product_.
 We may say similar things about our other classes, including our relationship classes.
-For example, a relation schema for _funds_ is a proper subset of all ordered triples:
+For example, a relation schema for _funds_ yields a proper subset of all ordered triples:

 > F({`id`, `product_id`, `business_unit_id`}, {`integer`, `boolean`, `varchar(20)`, ...}, {{`unique`}, {`unique`, `not null`}, ..., {`primary key`}, ...})

 The set of such ordered triples would be the attributes of _funds_.

 The _third_ ingredient of our _relational_ schema is that it contains a _cardinality_ function.
-To get a better idea of this, we need to be clear about functions.
-A `card` function ain't the loose sort of function in your code (unless your functional programming).
-A `card` function is a pure total function; it's a mathematical function.
-For example, a 2-place relation _Q_ is a unary total function whenever, for every argument _x_ of set _X_, there is a unique return value _y_ of set _Y_ such that _x_ is _Q_-related to _y_.
+To get a better idea of this, let me be a bit more clear about functions.
+A 2-place relation _Q_ is a unary total function whenever, for every argument _x_ of set _X_, there is a unique return value _y_ of set _Y_ such that _x_ is _Q_-related to _y_.
 More generally,

 > An _n'_-place relation _Q_ is a total function with _n_-arity whenever, for all arguments _x1 of X1, ..., xn of Xn_, there is a unique return value _y_ of _Y_ such that _x1, ..., xn, y_ exemplify _Q_.